HOME ARTICLES INSTRUMENTS ONLINE TUNERS LINKS CONTACT SITEMAP

 The most common balalaika is the prima.

-How to tune a Balalaika
+How to Tune the Balalaika

 Tuning a Balalaika